EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

       EDHOC-Key-Derivation(label, 8 * length, TH_4)
 ~~~~~~~~~~~

-where the transcript hash TR_4, in non-CDDL notation, is:
+The output of the EDHOC-Exporter function SHALL be derived using other = TR_4, AlgorithmID = label, and keyDataLength = 8 * length, where label is a tstr defined by the application and length is a uint defined by the application.
+The label SHALL be different for each different exporter value.
+The transcript hash TR_4, in non-CDDL notation, is:

 ~~~~~~~~~~~
    TH_4 = H( bstr .cborseq [ TH_3, CIPHERTEXT_3 ] )
 ~~~~~~~~~~~

-and where H() is the hash function in the HKDF, which takes a CBOR byte string (bstr) as input and produces a CBOR byte string as output.
+where H() is the hash function in the HKDF, which takes a CBOR byte string (bstr) as input and produces a CBOR byte string as output.
 The use of '.cborseq' is exemplified in {{CBOR}}.

-The output of the EDHOC-Exporter function SHALL be derived using other = TR_4, AlgorithmID = label, and keyDataLength = 8 * length, where label is a tstr defined by the application and length is a uint defined by the application.
-The label SHALL be different for each different exporter value.
 An example use of the EDHOC-Exporter is given in {{oscore}}).

 ### EDHOC PSK Chaining